jm18457/aws-certified-developer-associate-notes/README.md

 - **Access Analyzer:** Identify resources in your organization and accounts that are shared with external entity.
 - **Amazon Inspector:** Security and compliance.
 Vulnerabilies, exposures etc.
 - **Trust Policy:** Define which principals can assume role.
+- **HTTPS:**  You can import certificate into IAM if not supported by ACM.

 # EC2